Holy Hill National Shrine of Mary, Help of Christians: History

-Worship site
+Basilica Church

-The basilica hosts weekend Masses.
-There are also daily religious services and Marian devotions.
+The Basilica offers Catholic Masses, services, and Marian devotions daily.

-The main church was built in 1930.
-At its entrance, It has two eight-foot-tall statues which were placed there in 1958.
-The statue on the left depicts St. Mary, Help of Christians; and the one on the right depicts Saint Joseph, protector of the Carmelites.
-The inside of the church features mosaics of Discalced Carmelite founders St. Teresa of Jesus and St. John of the Cross.
+The Basilica church was built in 1930.
+At its entrance are two eight-foot-tall statues which were placed there in 1958: statue on the left depicts St. Mary, Help of Christians and the one on the right depicts St. Joseph, protector of the Carmelites.
+The interior features mosaics of the Founders of the Discalced Carmelite Order, St. Teresa of Jesus (of Avila) and St. John of the Cross.

 Repairs

-The church underwent a $6.1-million renovation between 2002 and 2006.
-The renovations included extensive interior decorative painting, faux stone & mosaic by Conrad Schmitt Studios and exterior repairs, including a new slate roof for the monastery, main church and bell tower.
+The church underwent a $6.1 million renovation between 2002 and 2006.
+The renovations included extensive interior decorative painting, faux stone and mosaic by Conrad Schmitt Studios and exterior repairs, including a new slate roof for the monastery, main church, and bell tower.

-On June 6, 2006 (06/06/06), vandals spray-painted the church and several shrines with expletives and references to Satan and the Number of the Beast.
-It was later discovered the vandals were two teenage boys.
-The cost of removing the graffiti was in excess of $33,000.
+On June 6, 2006, being numerically signified as "06/06/06", vandals spray-painted the church and several shrines with expletives and references to Satan and the Number of the Beast.
+The vandals were two teenage boys.
+The cost of removing the graffiti was more than $33,000.

-On May 26, 2013, four new cast-bronze entry doors were dedicated by His Excellency, Archbishop Jerome E. Listecki.
-The doors were designed by architect Duncan G. Stroik and contain scenes sculpted by artist Cody Swanson.
-The scenes depict Saint Theresa of Ávila, The Annunciation with Gabriel the Archangel and Our Lady, and Saint John of the Cross.
+On May 26, 2013, four new cast-bronze entry doors were dedicated by Archbishop Jerome E. Listecki.
+Architect Duncan G. Stroik designed the doors, which contain scenes sculpted by artist Cody Swanson: St. Teresa of Avila, the Annunciation with St. Mary and St. Gabriel the Archangel, and St. John of the Cross.